hipe/tmx/arc/doc/issues/024-NAME_ME.md

   - synopsis, table of contents, prerequisites, intro, scope [#here.a]&[#here.A]
   - design factors #[#here.b]
   - provisions 1 thru N [#here.C]
+  - critical theory for approaching the algorithm: comparison [#here.D]
+  - M, N and C [#here.E]
   - "clusters" [#here.F]
   - necessary background: platform implementation of hash tables (dictionaries) [#here.G]
   - how can we determine "practical equivalence"? [#here.H]
+  - initial indexing of the components and the document [#here.J]